soerenbnoergaard/ArrlSchematic/README.md

 It is scaled to be used with the standard grid in Inkscape.
 For connecting the components, a line width of 0.9 px seems appropriate.

-Some edges are a bit rounded which gives a bit of a raw/hand drawn look.
+Some edges are a bit rounded.
+Resistors, capacitors, and inductors are modified to better fit the standard grid.

 ## Example
 ![Amplifier](img/amplifier.jpg)